billpugh/cmsc398z-student-downloads/week13/GOAL-WEEK1.md

 # Week 1 Goal: Understanding Dual-State Consistency in Quuly

+## Learning Objectives

+By the end of this session, students will be able to:

+1. Run Quuly locally using GitHub Codespaces
+2. Explain what a Conversation represents and its lifecycle states
+3. Trace a dequeue action through both database and Redis changes
+4. Identify the specific code responsible for each state change
+5. Explain how Redis state would be rebuilt from the database
+6. Apply code review thinking to distributed state consistency problems

-**Learning Objective**: Understand how Quuly maintains consistency between PostgreSQL (source of truth) and Redis (real-time queue state) during conversation state transitions, using the "dequeue" action as a case study.
+**Core Focus**: Understand how Quuly maintains consistency between PostgreSQL (source of truth) and Redis (real-time queue state) during conversation state transitions, using the "dequeue" action as a case study.

-**See also**: [`docs/UNDERSTANDING_CONVERSATIONS.md`](UNDERSTANDING_CONVERSATIONS.md) for a complete reference on conversation states, transitions, and permissions.

 ---